KSP-ModularManagement/ModularManagement/GameData/ModuleManagerWatchDog/README.md

 # Module Manager Watch Dog

-A Watch Dog for Module Manager.
+A Watch Dog for Module Manager - with benefits.

 ## In a Hurry